nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### transformLastName

-Transforms an existing last name.
+Anonymizes and transforms an existing last name.

 **Parameters**